HEAT urges secret odors from the grass.

 Photo by Mama Lisa

-This article was posted on Wednesday, August 8th, 2012 at 12:22 pm and is filed under Babette Deutsch, MP3's of Poems, Poems, Poems about August, Poems about Smells, Poetry, Poetry about Summer, Poetry about the Seasons, Poets, Recordings, Recordings of Poems.
+This article was posted on Wednesday, August 8th, 2012 at 12:22 pm and is filed under Babette Deutsch, English, Languages, MP3's of Poems, Poems, Poems about August, Poems about Smells, Poetry, Poetry about Summer, Poetry about the Seasons, Poets, Recordings, Recordings of Poems.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.

 Leave a Reply